Mcheung7272/UAlbany-Course-Bot/README.md

 # UAlbany-Course-Bot
-This bot helps students at UA look up courses in real time instead of navigating through multiple webpages.
-Students can look up almost all courses offered at UA.
+Students can look up semester courses for real time information like free seats available.
+They can also look up all courses offered at UA except a handful of subjects(Currently working on it!).

 ## !look
 This command takes in specific Course prefix and number and will return real time information about it in regards to dates and free seats.